 Tips for Finding Jobs for Teens 13 and Up

 - Child labor laws generally prohibit 13-year-olds from working outside the home unless they are employed in a business owned entirely by their parents or participating in agricultural work.

 - While 14 and 15-year-olds are legally able to work for businesses, some won't hire them because of the tight restrictions on the hours they are allowed to work.

 - Local laws may require you to get a work permit.
 Check with your school counselor's office for more information.

 - Visit the U.S. Department of Labor for more information on laws related to jobs for teens.

-- Since many jobs for teens 13 and up involve working in or at someone else's home, you should be cautious about working for strangers.
-Let your parents drive you to your first job and meet with the person first, or take similar safety precautions.
+- Since many jobs for teens 13 and up involve working in or at someone else's home, be cautious about working for strangers.
+Let your parents drive you to your first job and meet the person first or take similar safety precautions.

-With a little creative thinking and a few local connections, you should have no trouble finding jobs for teens 13 and up.
-Younger teens may be limited to home-based jobs, but 14- and 15-year-olds will enjoy more opportunities.
-You may even want to try a new job each summer to get a range of experience and find the perfect fit for you.
+With a little creative thinking and a few local connections teens can find work.
+Look for opportunities in your community and try a new job each summer to get a range of experiences.
+Know your own skills and limitations then find the perfect fit for you.